christianThardy/christianThardy.github.io/amplification-suppression.md

 <br>

-**Suppression and inhibition are key to emergent behavior, but to what degree**
+**Suppression and inhibition are key to emergent behavior, but to what degree?**

 In cognitive neuroscience, it is widely known that inhibition is a component of the process of selective attention and is manifested in the suppression of goal irrelevant stimuli<sub>[<a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC1751480/" title="Dimitrov" rel="nofollow">1</a>]</sub>.